rajesh7901/rajesh7901/README.md

 - 👋 Hi, I’m @rajesh7901
-- 👀 I’m interested in ...problem solving
+- 👀 I’m interested in ...
+Problem solving
 - 🌱 I’m currently learning ...B.E.
 EEE
-- 📫 How to reach me ...rajeshkumar79001@gmail.com
+- 📫 How to reach me ...  rajeshkumar79001@gmail.com

 <!---
 rajesh7901/rajesh7901 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.